Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Previous Year Short & Long Questions With Answers - Principles of Management

 Ans.

 Ans.
-Esprit de Corps given by Henry Fayol: According to this principle, management should promote team spirit of unity and harmony among its employees.
+Esprit de Corps given by Henry Fayol: According to this principle, management should promote a team spirit of unity and harmony among its employees.
 This will give rise to a spirit of mutual unity and harmony among the employees.
 This will give rise to a spirit of mutual trust and will create a sense of belongingness towards the organisation.

 Q. 9.
 Prashant Toys Pvt.
 Ltd. manufactures and sells toys of different types.
 Two founders of the company, Prashant and Nishant, jointly look after the overall management of the company.
 Since there is no clear-cut demarcation of authority between the two, often contradictory orders are passed to production and marketing people.
-Sometimes, this situation becomes embarrassing to production and marketing manager.
+Sometimes, this situation becomes embarrassing to the production and marketing manager.

 (i) Which principles of Management are being violated in this case?